cazyw/shakespeare-quotes/README.md

 ### Testing

 This is an ongoing work in progress as I learn how to do testing with APIs and databases.
 I am using the `mocha` framework, and using the `supertest` and `chai` libraries.
 It's been an interesting learning experience as I'm getting a better understanding of how to do testing.
 Setup and teardown functions have been added.
+At the moment the tests run against a test database and running server.
+I'll look into mocking the setup and unit-level testing.

 `routes.test.js` uses the test database (so the development database is not used) and resets the database before each test.
 It tests that valid data posted to the database is saved, that invalid data is not, and that getting data from the database returns all data.